-Marshmallow Eggs are a wonderful spring treat that are shaped using simple cornstarch molds.
+Marshmallow Eggs are a wonderful spring treat that is shaped using simple cornstarch molds.
 This recipe covers how to make and use cornstarch molds to make marshmallow eggs, not the making of the marshmallow itself.
 Any marshmallow recipe will work with this method, so you can browse this index of marshmallow recipes to find a marshmallow recipe to use.
-I recommend preparing the cornstarch molds while the marshmallow is being whipped, so that the eggs can be made immediately after the... marshmallow is finished.
+I recommend preparing the cornstarch molds while the marshmallow is being whipped so that the eggs can be made immediately after the marshmallow is finished.
 For an easily printable page, please see this Marshmallow Eggs recipe.

 This method can also be used to make molds with a variety of different shapes and filling materials, from soft fondant centers to hard candies.
 It's a great all-purpose technique to be familiar with, as you're not forced to rely on buying candy molds anytime you want to make shaped candies!

 Begin by covering your workstation with waxed paper to facilitate clean-up later.
 Sift 3-4 lbs of cornstarch into a shallow baking pan-- the exact amount required will depend on the size of the pan.
-3 lbs will fill a 9x9 pan, and 4 lbs is generally enough to fill a 9x 13 pan.Continue to 2 of 7 below.
+3 lbs will fill a 9x9 pan, and 4 lbs are generally enough to fill a 9x 13 pan.Continue to 2 of 7 below.

 02 of 07

 Use a ruler or other straight edge to level off the cornstarch.
 Work it around the pan so that the entire surface is flat.
 If necessary, scrape up the cornstarch that has fallen off the sides onto the counter to fill in any corners or spots that are not even.
 You should be left with a pan full of cornstarch with a perfectly flat surface.Continue to 3 of 7 below.

 Form the Egg Shapes